Art & Music Class Descriptions

 Topics in this Series: Mysteries of Abstract Art (Quarter 1), Watercolor Explorations (Quarter 2), French vs American Artists (Quarter 3), Origin Art (Quarter 4).
 Supply Fee: There is a supply fee of $25.00, payable to the instructor on the first day of class which covers consumable class materials such a specialty papers, watercolor pencils, and paints.

-Ballet Fun: Swan Lake
+Ballet Fun: Don Quixote

-Quarter 3: Starts on January 15, 2025
+Quarter 4: Starts on March 19, 2025

 Class Time: 11:00 am Duration: 50 min